becauseinterwebs/json-api-server/README.md

 `DELETE /resource/:id` - Delete an existing resource

-#### Json-Api Searches
+### Json-Api Searches
-Since the associations to other tables are defined in the model files, you can use the 'include' keyword in your searches to include related object.
+Since the associations to other tables are defined in the model files, you can use the 'include' keyword in your searches to include related objects.
 You can also use the 'filter' and 'fields' keywords as specified in the JSON-Api specification (jsonapi.org.)

 For example if you define Table1 and it has related data in Table2, you could search like this: